 Bed with Pillows and Blankets

-Since they don’t have fur, Sphynx cats feel the cold.
+Since they don’t have fur, Sphynx cats feel cold.
 Plenty of warm bedding is essential.
-Of course you might make a wonderful place for your cat to sleep only to find it prefers to be curled up on your lap or on your bed.
-The kindest owners make sure the cat has its own blanket at the cat’s favorite nap spots – on your bed, on the sofa and the many other places it might claim as its own.
+Of course, you might make an excellent place for your cat to sleep, only to find it prefers to be curled up on your lap or bed.
+The kindest owners ensure the cat has its blanket at its favorite nap spots – on your bed, the sofa, and the many other places it might claim as its own.